dentarg/auth0-blog/_posts/2017-12-22-a-comprehensive-guide-for-connecting-with-r-to-redshift.markdown

 `rs_upsert_table`: Deletes all records matching the provided keys from the uploaded dataset, and then inserts the rows from the dataset.
 If no keys are provided, it acts as a regular insert.

-`rs_create_table`: This just runs rs_create_statement and then rs_replace_table, creating your table and uploading it.
+`rs_create_table`: This just runs *rs_create_statement* and then *rs_replace_table*, creating your table and uploading it.

-This package is helpful because uploading data with inserts in Redshift is super slow, this is the recommended way of doing replaces and upserts [per the Redshift documentation](http://docs.aws.amazon.com/redshift/latest/dg/t_Loading-data-from-S3.html), which consists in generating various CSV files, uploading them to an S3 bucket and then calling a copy command on the Redshift server, all of that is handled by the package.
+This package is helpful because uploading data with inserts in Redshift is super slow, this is the recommended way of doing replaces and upserts [per the Redshift documentation](http://docs.aws.amazon.com/redshift/latest/dg/t_Loading-data-from-S3.html), which consists of generating various CSV files, uploading them to an S3 bucket and then calling a copy command on the Redshift server, all of that is handled by the package.

 I hope this guide let's you unlock the full potential of R + Amazon Redshift, two great tools that work very well together when well configured.
 We use this methodology inside Auth0 and we think it's very useful for other organizations with similar infrastructure.

 If you are interested in reading other posts about our work with Data @ Auth0, you may enjoy [Machine Learning for everyone](https://auth0.com/blog/machine-learning-for-everyone/) and [Adding Authentication to Shiny Server in 4 Simple Steps](https://auth0.com/blog/adding-authentication-to-shiny-server/).

+{% include asides/market-basket-links-about.markdown %}